Must-See Historical Sites in Key West

 Key West Lighthouse

 The first working lighthouse was completed in 1825 and stood until 1846 when a major hurricane destroyed many parts of the island.
-Visit the lighthouse for a lively tour through fun exhibitions and learn about the 82-year old female lighthouse keeper fired after expressing antiunion sentiments during the Civil War.
+Visit the lighthouse for a lively tour through fun exhibitions and learn about the 82-year old female lighthouse keeper fired after expressing anti-union sentiments during the Civil War.
 This museum is perfect for kids too; they can tour the lighthouse keepers’ quarters and walk up the 88 steps to the top for some amazing views.

 Audubon House & Tropical Gardens

 These tropical gardens are an oasis within the oasis of Key West and are full of native plants, birds, butterflies, and flowers.
 Tour the 1-acre garden and glimpse rare orchids, an herb section and an 1840s style nursery.
 Inside the house you’ll find antique furnishings and works by the acclaimed ornithologist John James Audubon.
-You may even spot some of the birds he painted out in the garden.
+You may even spot some of the birds he painted flying about in the garden.

 Key West Shipwreck Museum